 You can easily see the heel spur, or as I like to call it, “Hell Spur” in the above X-ray.
-This patient began to experience pain in their heel region after a typical trail run.
-After a quick online search she diagnosed herself with Plantar Fasciitis.
+This patient began to experience pain in their heel region after a trail run.
+After an online search she diagnosed herself with Plantar Fasciitis.
 She diligently did all of the recommended internet home treatments.
 Rest, ice, Ibuprofen, stretching and rolling her foot out with a tennis ball.
 None of it seemed to work for her.
 In fact the pain seemed to be worsening.
-She had a Half Marathon looming in her near future and she could now barely walk without a limp.
+She had a Half Marathon looming and she could barely walk without a limp.
 She decided to come to the San Diego Running Institute for help.

 There are a couple of key differences between plantar fasciitis and heel spurs.
 During the exam I asked a few simple questions that allowed me to immediately know that she was not dealing with traditional plantar fasciitis.
 Below are the differences.

 - Do you have pain in your arch/heel in the morning when getting out of bed that “warms up” as you walk?
 If you answer yes to this question you PROBABLY have plantar fasciitis.
-If you answered no or yes but the pain does not warm up and actually gets worse throughout the day as you are on your feet you PROBABLY are dealing with a heel spur.
+If you answered no or yes but the pain does not warm up and actually gets worse throughout the day you PROBABLY are dealing with a heel spur.

 - When you walk or run does the pain in your arch and heel seem to warm up as you go?
 If you answer yes you PROBABLY have plantar fasciitis.
 If you answer that the pain is present and actually gets worse while you walk or run than you PROBABLY have a heel spur.